maurodch/mbqd-website/content/funding/network.md

       </a>
     </div>
     <div class="funding-cell">
-      <span>We are funded by the Cluster of Excellence STRUCTURES within which we collaborate with Razvan Gurau in an <a href="https://structures.uni-heidelberg.de/eps.html">exploratory project</a> on "Emergent phases of matter in driven disordered spin systems".</span>
+      <span>We are funded by the Cluster of Excellence STRUCTURES within which we collaborate with Razvan Gurau and Christoph Schnörr on two exploratory projects.</span>
     </div>
   </div>
 </div>